 It’s important to note that rising costs are not just restricted to materials and labor.
 Things like the rising cost of insurance are no small increase.
 As security requirements expand amidst the virus outbreak, contractors will see an ever-increasing need for insurance to properly protect themselves.
 Additionally, increased training expenses are another unforeseen consequence of the virus.
 Small to large contractors are incurring unforeseen costs to provide COVID-19-related training to their labor forces, including information on how to interact with others using social distancing to stay safe on the jobsite.
 When the US exported manufacturing overseas, it also exported risk and pollution, something the nation may be unwilling to take back.
 For now, at least, increased pricing is here to stay.

 With more office staff working remotely, companies need to keep their employees apprised and their devices protected from these malicious scams.
 Cybercriminals never miss an opportunity to come up with a new way to take advantage of current events, and COVID-19 is proving to be a lucrative one.
 Scammers have perfected ways to take advantage of the pandemic, all uniquely formulated to download malware on your devices.
 Businesses need to be cognizant of these threats and vulnerabilities to maintain appropriate IT controls to mitigate external attacks.
-Organizations also need to educate their employees to limit the susceptibility of the business for a potential data breach.
+Organizations also need to educate their employees to limit the susceptibility of the business to a potential data breach.

 “First, ensure that security is part of the culture and DNA of your organization and that your end-users receive frequent training and reminders on how to apply scrutiny and due diligence in their daily computing habits,” states John Jamison, Technology Risk Services Partner-in-Charge.
 He adds “An annual security training program is not sufficient enough to keep these items fresh in the minds of your employees, instead, you may consider providing end-user training more frequently throughout the year in short, digestible formats.
 Implementing periodic testing of your ‘human layer’ is critical to ensure that the security training you are providing is getting through and being put into practice in your employees’ daily lives.